watterott/RPi-Display/docu/FAQ.md

 ## I only see the top left part of a program window/dialog?
 Most programs are not designed for a small screen (<640x480) and so you see only a part of the window.
 It is possible to scale the screen with *fbcp*, but the best practice is to create an user interface specially for the display.
-This can be done for example with [Pygame](http://www.pygame.org).
+This can be done for example with [Pygame](http://www.pygame.org) or [Tkinter](https://docs.python.org/2/library/tkinter.html) ([example](https://www.youtube.com/watch?v=xfxSH790rZ0)).

 ## The display stays black/white (no output)?